hartmann1301/TonesMixer/README.md

 A little tool to make sounds with the ArduboyTones library

-I created this because I had no idea how to make some nice sounds.
+I created this because I had no idea how to make some nice sound effect for my games.
-The default sond is "Alle meine Entchen" it is very well known in germany.
+The default sound is "Alle meine Entchen" it is very well known in germany.

 This library is needed to play any sounds: https://github.com/MLXXXp/ArduboyTones